 9. Purchase the Books

 Once you’ve aligned the budget, plans, and costs, it’s time for the fun to begin.
 Start purchasing!
 Keep track of what you’ve purchased and when it’s due to arrive.
-Also keep next year’s books in a safe spot.
+Also, keep next year’s books in a safe spot.
 Nothing is worse than trying to find a book you thought arrived but has since disappeared.

 10. Budget for Changes around Christmas

 Despite all of our research and planning, sometimes the curriculum just doesn’t work out.
-My husband and I budget for purchasing homeschool curriculum in December.
+My husband and I budget for purchasing more homeschool curriculum in December.
 Some years everything works out just fine.
 Other years we reach December and I realize something just isn’t working.
 We need to make a change.

-Make certain you have a budget for jumping ship a couple months into the new school year.
+Make certain you have a budget for jumping ship a couple of months into the new school year.
 If you need it, you’ll be thankful it’s there.
 If not, use the money for extra art and science supplies.
 After all, can we ever have enough paper and paint?

 Using these 10 steps to planning next year, you should be well on your way to a marvelous homeschool the next school year.
-Just remember to pick up art and science supplies as well as books.